hetfs/CProgrammingJourney/1 Basic Syntax and Structure of C/EP-0003-Operators-and-Expressions/0004 Relational Operators.md

 ## **Precedence and Associativity of Relational Operators**

-Understanding operator precedence and associativity is crucial for evaluating expressions correctly:
+Understanding the precedence and associativity of relational operators is crucial for evaluating expressions correctly:

 ### **1. Precedence**